Muhterem Aras

-Muhterem Aras (born 2 January 1966 in Elmaağaç in Bingöl, Turkey) is a German politician of the Alliance '90/The Greens party.
+Muhterem Aras (born 2 January 1966) is a German politician of the Alliance '90/The Greens party.
 She has been a Member of the Landtag of Baden-Württemberg for the constituency Stuttgart I since May 2011, and Landtagspräsidentin (speaker) since May 2016.

 Education and profession

 Aras was born in Turkey in the eastern Anatolian village of Elmaağaç, among Alevi Kurds.
 She moved to Filderstadt in 1978 with her family.
 After matriculating in Stuttgart, she studied economics at the University of Hohenheim.
 In 2000 she founded an accounting firm with, at that time, twelve employees in Stuttgart.